 Google was granted a local SEO patent this week to enable them to check whether people are following recommendations in search results to visit geographic locations – to see how many people visited those places.
 And it’s probably good for many businesses to have Google recommending that people visit them.

 For example, people living near a certain restaurant may be recommended as a place they might like to go; and the patent determines whether people may follow those suggestions.

-The patent provides a summary of the steps that it takes in ranking recommendations based upon whether people actually visit the places being suggested:
+The patent provides a summary of the steps that it takes in ranking recommendations based upon whether people visit the places being suggested:

-In some implementations a computer-implemented method may be provided that includes the steps of: providing a suggestion to one or more users, where the suggestion may be indicative of a potential user activity at a given geographic location; determining locational data for the one or more users; determining, based on the locational data, how many of the one or more users visited the given geographic location after receiving the suggestion; and adjusting a ranking of the suggestion based on a determination of how many of the one or more users visited the geographic location after receiving the suggestion.
+In some implementations, a computer-implemented method may be provided that includes the steps of providing a suggestion to one or more users, where the suggestion may be indicative of potential user activity at a given geographic location; determining locational data for the one or more users; determining, based on the locational data, how many of the one or more users visited the given geographic location after receiving the suggestion; and adjusting a ranking of the suggestion based on a determination of how many of the one or more users visited the geographic location after receiving the suggestion.